teomoraitis/MarineTracker/README.md

 A mostly sequential, waterfall-inspired methodology was used: starting with SRS, moving to system modeling and design (with some iteration to refine requirements), and finishing with implementation/coding. <br>
-The project was completed in three phases:
+The project was completed in three main phases:

 1. **1st Deliverable – SRS & UI Wireframes**
    📁 [`1st Deliverable - SRS & UI Wireframes`](./1st%20Deliverable%20-%20SRS%20&%20UI%20Wireframes)